-When operating in the presence of mains supply, a differential breaker (RCD) installed on the input will intervene as the output circuit is not isolated (with SWBY close) from the input circuit.
+When operating in the presence of mains supply, a differential breaker (RCD) installed on the input will intervene as the output circuit is not isolated from the input circuit.

-When operating without mains supply (from battery with SWBY) the input differential breaker will intervene only if it is able to switch as a result of leakage current without any voltage at its poles (for example a differential breaker with an auxiliary relay is not suitable).
+When operating without mains supply (from battery) the input differential breaker will intervene only if it is able to switch as a result of leakage current without any voltage at its poles (for example a differential breaker with an auxiliary relay is not suitable).
 However it is possible to install additional differential breakers on the output of the UPS, possibly coordinated with those on the input.

-3.1.5 Backfeed protection
+3.1.6 Backfeed protection

-The MPT NP is provided with a device to prevent voltage backfeed on the input line due to an internal fault.
-This protection device works by switching off the inverter if the current flow is faulty, thereby causing voltage backfeed on the by-pass line during operation from the inverter.
+The MASTER HE is provided with a device to prevent voltage backfeed on the input line due to an internal fault.
+This protection device works by switching off the inverter if the current flow is faulty, thereby causing voltage backfeed on the bypass line during operation from the inverter.
 If the fault occurs when the UPS is operating from the battery, the load will not be powered.